ThePaavero/selection-as-google-maps-query/README.md

-# Selection as Google Maps Query
+# Google Chrome Extension - Selection as Google Maps Query
 Create a Google Maps query from selection as address